Sushanth-S-Rao/Sushanth-S-Rao/README.md

 - 🔭 I’m currently working on building Generative AI applications
 - 🌱 I’m currently learning Python
 - 💬 Ask me about C
-- ⚡ Fun fact: Any problem can be solved by adding another layer of direction
+- ⚡ Fun fact: Any problem can be solved by adding another layer of indirection

 &nbsp;